-In the recent Break New Ground paper, 10 Predictions for Developers in 2019, openness was cited as a key factor.
-Developers want to choose their clouds based on openness.
-They want a choice of languages, databases, and compute shapes, among other things.
+In the recent Break New Ground paper, 10 Predictions for Developers in 2019, openness was cited as a key factor that determines developers' choice.
+Developers want a choice of languages, databases, and compute shapes, among other things.
 This allows them to focus on what they care about – creating – without ops concerns or lock in.
 In this post, we outline the top ways that Oracle is delivering a truly open cloud.

 Oracle Cloud’s Autonomous Database, which is built on top of Oracle Database, conforms to open standards, including ISO SQL:2016, JDBC, Python PEP 249, ODBC, and many more.
 Autonomous Database is a multi-model database and supports relational as well as non-relational data, such as JSON, Graph, Spatial, XML, Key/Value, Text, amongst others.
 Because Oracle Autonomous Database is built on Oracle Database technology, customers can “lift and shift” workloads from/to other Oracle Database environments, including those running on third-party clouds and on-premises infrastructure.
 This flexibility makes Oracle Autonomous Database a truly open cloud service compared to other database cloud services in the market.
 Steve Daheb from Oracle Cloud Platform provides more information in this Q&A.

 In addition, Oracle MySQL continues to be the world's most popular open source database (source code) and is available in Community and Enterprise editions.
 MySQL implements standards such as ANSI/ISO SQL, ODBC, JDBC and ECMA.
 MySQL can be deployed on-premises, on Oracle Cloud, and on other clouds.